oebreme/oebreme/README.md

 <img src="https://komarev.com/ghpvc/?username=oebreme&style=for-the-badge&logo=linkedin&logoColor=white" alt=""/>

 ### About me
-I'm a **Apprentice 🎓 [@ DATEV eG](https://www.datev.de/)** studying Software Development.
+I'm a **Software Engineer 🎓 [@ DATEV eG](https://www.datev.de/)**.
 I get much joy out of learning new software-related things, having a nice cup of coffee, or simply collaborating with friendly human beeings.
 I'm still in the early stages of my career, but I believe I'm headed in the right direction for Mt.
 Stupid 🏔️

 ---